 The size of the team depends on the size of the project.
 The must-have list of specialists includes a designer for the user experience and interface (UX/UI), a project manager, software engineers to build your application’s front-end and back-end, QA engineer(s), and possibly security and compliance specialists to ensure complete transparency in data handling and processing and GDPR compliance.

-Make sure the chat app development company includes experts experienced in messengers development: they will have to create a mobile chat app platform with the possibility to scale up and add features in the future.
+Make sure the chat app development company includes experts experienced in messengers development: they will have to create a reliable platform with the possibility to scale up and add features in the future.

 7. Have your messaging app designed, developed, and tested